 However, the unripe young green jackfruit is used in savoury dishes.
 On its own, it has a much more neutral taste, but it’s scarily-good at absorbing other flavours when cooked, meaning you can make it taste like almost anything.
 We like it with curries, chillis, jerk-rubbed or, y’know, deep fried with our top secret blend of herbs and spices.

 Jackfruit is thought to have originated in Southern India, but it can now be found growing across tropical regions, from South East Asia all the way to South America.
 An important part of many culture’s cuisines, jackfruit is the national fruit of both Bangladesh and Sri Lanka.
 However, in other parts it’s still considered a nuisance and is left to go to waste, as its massive fruit can do some serious damage when they fall from the tree.

 At Biff’s we source our jackfruit directly from farms in Vietnam, one of the biggest producers of jackfruit.

 We believe in creating dirty food without all the junk, and jackfruit is not only a super hero ingredient for its sustainability, but it also makes a much more natural meat alternative.

 This weird fruit’s uniquely fibrous texture gives it a mouthfeel that’s lighter, more organic and less dense than seitan.
 Jackfruit is naturally gluten- and soy-free, and avoids the hyper-processing and mysterious ingredients that you get in some meat-free products.

-Our Crispy Fried Jackfruit not only makes a banging vegan wing, but it’s also the only chicken alternative that’s also one of your five-a-day.
+Our Crispy Jackfruit not only makes a banging vegan burgers and wings, but it’s also the only chicken alternative that’s also one of your five-a-day.